dominiquelev/SOC-Home-Lab/Cloud-Security-Labs/AWS-IAM-Lab/README.md

 The objective of this lab was to gain hands-on experience with AWS Identity and Access Management (IAM) by implementing Role-Based Access Control (RBAC) and the Principle of Least Privilege (PoLP).
 The lab simulates a small organization's AWS environment by creating multiple departments, assigning only the permissions required for each role, and validating access controls through permission testing using different IAM users.

 The lab focused on the following objectives :
-- Create an AWS account
+- Creating an AWS account
-- Create IAM groups and attach AWS managed policies
+- Creating IAM groups and attach AWS managed policies
-- Create IAM users
+- Creating IAM users
 - Assigning IAM users to groups
 - Enabling Multi-Factor Authentication (MFA) for privileged accounts
 - Verifying permissions by logging in each IAM user